Bound on Lyapunov exponent in $c=1$ matrix model: Discussions

+Finally, understanding the role of the chaos bound \eqref{L-bound} in quantum gravity is a quite important challenge.
+Since the $c=1$ matrix model describes a two dimensional gravity, it is natural to ask whether the bound has any special meaning in this context.
+Naively, one may expect that the bound is related to a black hole in the gravity, but it is hard to consider black holes in the matrix model \cite{Karczmarek:2004bw}.
+We leave this problem for future investigations.

 \paragraph{Acknowledgements} The author would like to thank Koji Hashimoto, Pei-Ming Ho, Shoichi Kawamoto, Manas Kulkarni, Gautam Mandal, Yoshinori Matsuo, Joseph Samuel, Tadashi Takayanagi and Asato Tsuchiya for valuable discussions and comments.
-The work of T.~M. is supported in part by Grant-in-Aid for Scientific Research (No. 15K17643) from JSPS.
+The work of T.~M. is supported in part by Grant-in-Aid for Young Scientists B (No. 15K17643) from JSPS.